Table of Contents

-There are many reasons why a dog licks.
-This article from LifeStyle9 does a great job at explaining them.
-It’s normal for your dog to lick you, your furniture, even the air.
+There are many reasons why a dog licks and LifeStyle9 does a great job of explaining them.
+It's normal for your dog to lick you, your furniture, even the air.
 Dogs lick.
-It’s what they do.
+It's what they do.

 As long as your pet isn't licking constantly, you don't have anything to worry.
 He's just expressing his love and affection or asking you for attention.
 Of course, dogs lick to groom themselves and they'll lick the floor or furniture if they smell something tasty.

 - This is how their mother stimulated them to breath and how she cleaned when they were puppies.
 So licking turns out to be one of their important behavior for survival.

 Licking is a natural instinct for your dog.
 Did you know that licking can also be a sign of submission?
 Your dog may lick you to show his submission because he sees you as the alpha dog of his pack.
 He may lick other dogs in your household to show his submission to them.

 Liz Donovan wrote this short article for the American Kennel Club that explains this issue, and it also talks about recognizing a possible medical or behavioral disorder in your pet.
 For some dogs, repeated licking is a sign of an obsessive disorder.
 If he is licking himself repeatedly it may be a sign of a medical condition and you should seek veterinary attention as soon as possible.